Swaddled snug inside the womb, sprouting cells and veins-

 They never tell you of first loves and August-hot heartbreaks.

 They never talk of book smells, nor of knit sweaters, soft and warm,

-They never talk of tea with pie, had on the porch, during a storm.
+They never talk of tea with pie, had on the porch, during a summer storm.

 They never talk of baby hands, or the times they’ve tried to pray-